writethedocs/www/docs/2014/blog/announcing-write-the-docs-2014.rst

 * `Write the Docs EU talks`_ will be accepted until **January 31**
 * `Write the Docs NA talks`_ will be accepted until **March 1**

-To get an idea of what might be interesting to talk about, check out `last years talks`_
+To get some ideas about what might be interesting, check out `last years talks`_.

 Please remember that all talks are subject to our `Code of Conduct`_.